raquo/Waypoint/README.md

 val loginRoute = Route.static(LoginPage, root / "login" / endOfSegments)

 val router = new Router[Page](
-  initialUrl = dom.document.location.href, // must be a valid LoginPage or UserPage url origin = dom.document.location.origin.get,
   routes = List(userRoute, loginRoute),
-  owner = L.unsafeWindowOwner, // this router will live as long as the window
-  $popStateEvent = L.windowEvents.onPopState, // this being a param lets Waypoint avoid an explicit dependency on Laminar getPageTitle = _.toString, // mock page title (displayed in the browser tab next to favicon) serializePage = page => write(page)(rw), // serialize page data for storage in History API log deserializePage = pageStr => read(pageStr)(rw) // deserialize the above )
+  getPageTitle = _.toString, // mock page title (displayed in the browser tab next to favicon) serializePage = page => write(page)(rw), // serialize page data for storage in History API log deserializePage = pageStr => read(pageStr)(rw) // deserialize the above )(
+  $popStateEvent = L.windowEvents.onPopState, // this is how Waypoint avoids an explicit dependency on Laminar owner = L.unsafeWindowOwner, // this router will live as long as the window )
 ```